-Author: Alvin Stafford - VP Accounts OBE & Chief TRUE Officer at Think TRUE
+Author: Alvin Stafford—VP Accounts OBE and Chief TRUE Officer at Think TRUE

 Black History Month in 2021 looks very different than in the past.
 On the heels of the global unrest surrounding the televised murder of George Floyd, we saw NBA protests against racism and police brutality along with a racially-charged presidential election, including the storming of our nation’s Capitol building.
 Today, non-black citizens are more informed and engaged with the struggles and contributions of black people, and we are witnessing non-black consumers, brands and government entities take a stance and draw a line in the fiscal sand.
 Further, communities are holding one another accountable for equity, inclusion, and diversity.
 For the first time, billions of dollars are being allocated for marketing programs, education, and empowerment to defend equality and level the playing field.